elitizon/elitizonweb/data/blog/2021/01-20-how-to-create-a-cli-command-with-typescript-part2/index.md

 ---
-title: Boost your productivity by creating your own CLI command with typescript (Part 2)
+title: Boost your productivity by creating your own CLI command with typescript and OCLIF (Part 2)
 posttype: blog
 date: 2021-01-20
 published: true